privacyint/website-guides/guide-steps/firefox-settings.md

 Adjusting Firefox settings to enhance your online privacy

 # Summary #
-Firefox is well-known for respecting and protecting its users privacy, and provides you with several mechanisms to do so.
+'Firefox provides you with several mechanisms to protect your privacy.
 However, some of them are not enabled by default.
-In this guide you'll learn how to configure your Firefox browser settings to harden your online privacy.
+In this guide you'll learn how to configure your Firefox browser settings to strengthen your online privacy.

 # Body #